Steventhetrumble/DistributedProject/flaskbackend/README.md

 fabmanager create-admin
 ```

-Follow the prompts to create the admin account (Remember username and password)
+Follow the prompts to create the admin account (values can be anything, but remember username and password)

 ## Run